Brothers of Charity: Structure and government

 Originally based in Ghent, the administration was transferred in Rome in 1967.
 As of 2011, there were about 700 brothers working in about thirty countries.
 The brothers take vows of poverty, chastity and obedience.
 The International Novitiate is in Nairobi, Kenya.

 The Congregation is divided into four administrative provinces that correspond with the continents: Europe, the Americas, Asia and Africa.
 These four provinces represent a total of 14 regions that correspond in turn with the countries where the brothers are present.
 The superior general is elected for a term of six years by the general chapter and he runs the Congregation with the help of the general council, and the provincial and regional superiors.
 In the United States, they have houses in Philadelphia and Washington, D.C.

 The congregation observes the legal norms of each country and takes the form of a legal person as provided in the different countries.
 In general, the regional superior and his regional council accept legal responsibility in each country, they legally represent the congregation.

-The general superior receives his authority directly from the Supreme Pontifex through the Congregation of Consecrated Life.
+The general superior receives his authority directly from the Supreme Pontiff through the Congregation of Consecrated Life.
 For all matters concerning religious life, the congregation is under the jurisdiction of the Catholic Church, as expressed in the Canon Law.
+In February 2023, Pope Francis relieved superior general René Stockman of effective authority, leaving him nominally in place until the end of his term in 2024.

 In order to open a house, the congregation has to ask the permission of the local ordinary (bishop).
 He cannot intervene directly in the organization of the congregation, but has to contact the general superior.
 To close a house, the congregation has to inform the local bishop.